-The investment policy will also be implemented through the use of suitable derivatives in compliance with the investment limits specified in article 4 B. of the general section of the Sales Prospectus.
-The derivative financial instruments include, among others, options, forwards, futures, and futures contracts on financial instruments and options on such contracts, as well as privately negotiated swap contracts on any type of financial instrument, including credit default swaps.
-These may be acquired for hedging and investment purposes.
+In compliance with the investment limits specified in article 4 B. of the general section of the Sales Prospectus, the investment policy shall also be implemented through the use of suitable derivative financial instruments.
+These may include options, forward contracts, futures, futures on financial instruments and options on such contracts as well as privately negotiated OTC contracts on any type of financial instrument, including swaps, forward-starting swaps, inflation swaps, swaptions, constant maturity swaps and credit default swaps.